 - Plan, prepare, and implement appropriate curriculum for a quality early childhood program based on a knowledge of child development and appropriate practices

 - Plan classroom learning environments that are developmentally appropriate

 - Demonstrate appropriate communication skills, teaching methods and professional conduct while working with young children

-- Demonstrate an understanding of all West Virginia Child Care Licensing regulations for center employees
+- Document that all West Virginia Child Care Licensing regulations for center employees are met

 - Demonstrate ability to implement West Virginia Early Learning Standards while working with young children

 Graduates with the Occupational Development, Early Childhood Practitioner AAS Degree are qualified to teach in child care centers, Head Start programs, private nursery schools, and private preschools, or to serve as a Nanny.
 Graduates meet state requirements to be the director of a Type I, II or III child care center in the state of West Virginia.
 Other employment opportunities include positions in public and private organizations providing services for children.